Particular/docs.particular.net/nservicebus/upgrades/7to8/message-contracts.md

 ## Migration

-When upgrading endpoints one-by-one, message contracts might need to work across endpoints targeting different versions of NServiceBus.
-There are several ways to handle this:
+When upgrading endpoints one by one, message contracts might need to work across endpoints targeting different versions of NServiceBus.
+There are several ways to handle this.

 ### Backwards compatiblity

-NServiceBus version 8 can reference message contracts that are referencing older versions of NServiceBus.
+NServiceBus version 8 can reference message contracts referencing older versions of NServiceBus.
 Therefore, message contract assemblies can remain targeting NServiceBus version 7 until all endpoints have been successfully upgraded to version 8.
 This approach allows all endpoints to use the same message contracts assembly version.

 ### Release new contracts assembly